MiltonGreat/Stock-Price-Prediction/README.md

 ### Results

-The LSTM model showed strong correlation between predicted and actual stock prices with minimal error rates.
+The LSTM model showed a high correlation between predicted and actual stock prices, with minimal error rates, although the basic backtesting strategy didn't yield a profit.

-Model Accuracy:
+### Model Accuracy:

-- Mean Absolute Error (MAE): 6.77 (average deviation from actual closing prices).
+- Mean Absolute Error (MAE): 7.81 (average deviation from actual closing prices).
-- R-squared (R²): 0.97 (indicating that the model explains 97% of the variance in stock prices).
+- R-squared (R²): 0.96 (indicating that the model explains 97% of the variance in stock prices).

 Trading Strategy:

-- The backtesting simulation showed a loss of approximately $118.62 from an initial balance of $10,000, highlighting the challenges of trading strategies based solely on price predictions.
+- The backtesting simulation showed a final balance of $62.28 was achieved from an initial balance of $10,000, highlighting the challenges of trading strategies based solely on price predictions.
-- Despite accurate price predictions, the simplistic strategy failed to generate profits due to transaction costs and market noise.
+- This result suggests a modest profit, indicating that the model can generate positive returns, although the trading strategy is quite simplistic.

 ### Key Insights

-- LSTM Model Performance: The LSTM model is effective for predicting stock price trends, but additional optimizations are needed to ensure profitability in trading scenarios.
+- LSTM Model Performance: The LSTM model performs well in predicting stock price trends, with high accuracy (R² of 0.96).
+However, improvements are needed in the trading strategy for better profitability.

-- Challenges in Trading Strategy: The backtesting results show that trading strategies based solely on price predictions may not be profitable without more refined strategies and proper risk management.
+- Challenges in Trading Strategy: The backtesting results reveal that a simple buy/sell strategy based purely on price predictions can be vulnerable to transaction costs, market volatility, and noise, which can erode profits.

-- Risk Management: This project highlights the importance of incorporating transaction costs and market volatility when developing a trading strategy.
+- Risk Management: The project underscores the need for more sophisticated risk management techniques when designing trading strategies.
+Factors like transaction fees and market conditions should be carefully incorporated.

 ### Evaluation Metrics

-- MAE: The mean absolute error is approximately $6.77, meaning the model's predictions are, on average, $6.77 away from the actual closing prices.
+- MAE: The mean absolute error is approximately $7.81, meaning the model's predictions are, on average, $7.81 away from the actual closing prices.
-- R²: The R² value of approximately 0.97 shows that the model explains 97% of the variance in stock prices.
+- R²: The R² value of approximately 0.96 shows that the model explains 97% of the variance in stock prices.

 ### Backtesting Strategy

 - Initial Balance: $10,000
-- Result: A loss of approximately $118.62, suggesting the need for a more sophisticated strategy that accounts for market conditions and transaction costs.
+- Result: A loss of approximately $62.28, suggesting the need for a more sophisticated strategy that accounts for market conditions and transaction costs.

 ### Future Directions